 What if you had the option of converting your home, office or favorite place into a college?
-We have made it possible for you by putting our entire college online.
-You choose your study time, submit assignments and receive instructor guidance through a student portal or by email, mail, and/or fax.
-Since most of our classes start every two weeks, you can get started when you are ready.
-You can register for classes, apply for financial aid, receive academic advising, do library research, or buy your books online 24 hours a day.
+We have made it possible by placing Rio Salado College online for your convenience.
+Since most classes start every two weeks, you can get started when you are ready.